abe-winter/abe-winter.github.io/about.md

 In my IRL / WFH existence, I'm an experienced software person.
 I help small companies with high traffic to adopt systems which scale.

+I'm also starting a thing which most people who have heard the pitch either don't understand or hate, so if you like to not understand / hate things, let's talk.

 Random non-spam emails welcome, hit me up at awinter.public@gmail.com.

 {% include flatpixel.html %}